FiniteSingularity/obs-composite-blur/README.md

 ![Background Composite Source Example](.github/assets/background-composite.png) *An example with and without background source compositing.
 Notice the dark halo around the non-composited facecam, versus the smooth and more natural blurring into the background when a background source is provided.*

-> **Warning**
-> There is currently a bug that requires composite background enabled sources to set their blending method to SRGB Off if the source is cropped in OBS.
-To do this, right click the source, and select 'SRGB Off' under `Blending Method`

 ## Effect Masking
 Composite Blur offers a variety of ways to mask where and how blur is applied to your source.
 For all mask options, the mask can also be inverted by checking the "Invert Mask" box.
 The following options are available.